Looking for a Vegan Wedding Cake in Knoxville?

 Local favorite among the gluten-free set Benefit Your Life has a number of vegan options, including chocolate cake, cupcakes, cookies, and pies.

 Finally, Hillside Bakery lists vegan cakes on their website and I've reached out to learn more.
-I'll update this post when I find out!
+I'll update this post when they get back to me!

 Several people I spoke to (like Karen) said they were interested in exploring vegan baking, but either hadn't had the time or didn't know if there was a market for it.
 The more demand there is for vegan options, the more people will offer them—so don't be afraid to ask!